Advice for Students and First-Time Attendees

 - If you don’t have a set research area, attend sessions that interest you as possible specialties.

-- Check out SIOP’s website for the one-pager highlighting sessions of interest for graduate students.
+- Review the list (coming soon) highlighting sessions of interest for graduate students.

+Essential!
 Prepare to connect.
-Bring business cards and update your social media to put your best foot forward.
 Download the Whova app and sync it to your LinkedIn profile - you can use the app to talk to people who went to the same sessions as you.

 Check out the poster sessions - it’ll allow you to speak directly with the researcher(s) and share ideas.

-Remain professional in your attitude and composure, whether it’s in a session, an onsite restroom, or the hotel bar.
-Carry yourself in a professional manner at all times - the I/O field is a small one!
+Remain professional in your attitude and composure, whether it’s in a session, an online chat, or a networking reception.
+Maintain a professional manner at all times - the I-O field is a small one!

 Network, network, network!